pschaus/LINFO1121/source/part1/ex2.rst

     System.arraycopy

-Implement the `Stack <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_Stack>`_ interface with an internal array-based implemenation and with a linked-list.
+Implement the `Stack <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_Stack>`_ interface with an internal array-based implementation and with a linked list.

 In your implementation, what is the time complexity of:

 * `public void push(E item)`?
-*  a sequence of n `push` operations
+* a sequence of :math:`n` `push` operations?

 Exercise 1.2.3
-"""""""""""""""""""""""""""""""""
+""""""""""""""

-Post-fix notation (or `Inverse Polish <https://en.wikipedia.org/wiki/Inverse_Polish_Notation>`_) is used to represent algebraic expressions.
+Postfix notation (or `Reverse Polish notation <https://en.wikipedia.org/wiki/Reverse_Polish_notation>`_) is used to represent algebraic expressions.
-We consider for simplicity only post-fix expressions with positive integers and the `+` and `*` operators.
-For example `2 3 1 * + 9 *` whose result is 45
+For simplicity, we only consider postfix expressions with positive integers and the `+` and `*` operators: for example, `2 3 1 * + 9 *`, which evaluates to 45,
-and the result of `4 20 + 3 5 1 * * +` is 39.
+and `4 20 + 3 5 1 * * +`, which evaluates to 39.

-1. Write an algorithm in Java to evaluate a post-fix expression from a string of n-characters.
+1. Write an algorithm in Java to evaluate a postfix expression from a string of :math:`n` characters.
 2. What data structure do you use?
-3. What is the complexity of your algorithm (temporal and spatial)?
+3. What is the time and space complexity of your algorithm?

-As a reminder, here is how you can iterate over the elements of a string that are separated by spaces.
+As a reminder, here is how you can iterate over the elements of a string that are separated by spaces:

 .. code-block:: java